0xceba/tokens_sandboxes/README.md

 ```
 ![Dropbox Sworn Statement](/images/dropbox_sworn_statement.jpg)

-The takeaways from this are that:
+The above queries are a sample of how an attacker could maliciously use these services.
+The takeaways from this work are that:
-* URLs with session token can be just as important as passwords and should be handled with care.
+* URLs with session token can be just as important as passwords and should be handled accordingly.
-* we should consider mounting local infrastructure instead of using the fast and easy online, third-party services that we've become dependent on.
+* consider mounting local infrastructure instead of using the easy online, third-party solutions that we've become dependent on.
-	* If this is asking too much, at the very least mark the "Private" scan option when submitting samples !
+	* if this is asking too much, at the very least mark the "Private" scan option when submitting samples.